FOGProject/fog-docs/docs/management/image-management.md

 #### Multiple Partition Image - Single Disk (Not Resizable)

--   If you don\'t need to deploy to a smaller size disk you might consider using this image type, as it\'s less likely to cause an issue and image size on the server is still as small as with resizable image type.
+-   If you don't need to deploy to a smaller size disk you might consider using this image type, as it's less likely to cause an issue and image size on the server is still as small as with resizable image type.